Findings could be used to develop strategies to block this capability and prevent cancer spread.

 Inflammatory breast cancer.
 This is a rare form of invasive breast cancer.
 Often there is no lump or tumor.
 Instead, this cancer makes the skin of the breast look red and feel warm.
 The breast skin also looks thick and pitted, like an orange peel.
-It tends to be found in younger women and grows and spreads quickly.
+It tends to be found in younger people and grows and spreads quickly.

 Triple negative breast cancer.
 This is a type of breast cancer that doesn’t have estrogen receptors and progesterone receptors.
 It also doesn’t have an excess of the HER2 protein on the cancer cell surfaces.
-This type of breast cancer is most often found in younger women and in African-American women.
+This type of breast cancer is most often found in younger people and in African-American people.
 It tends to grow and spread faster than most other types of breast cancer.
 Because these cancer cells don't have hormone receptors or excess HER2, medicines that target these changes don't work.
 The most common kind is triple-negative invasive ductal carcinoma.

 How breast cancer spreads

 Breast cancer can spread by growing into nearby tissues in the breast.
 It can also spread when the cancer cells get into and travel through the blood or lymph systems.
 When this happens, cancer cells may be found in nearby lymph nodes, such as in the armpit.
 These lymph nodes are called axillary lymph nodes.
 They are often checked for cancer as part of the diagnosis process.
 If the cancer reaches these nodes, it may have spread to other parts of the body.

 Breast cancer that has spread from the breast to other organs of the body is called metastatic breast cancer.
 When breast cancer spreads, it most often goes to the brain, bones, liver, or lungs.

 Talking with your healthcare provider